getreu/tp-note/docs/source/tpnote--manpage.md

 ### The clipboard contains a string

-Example: While launching Tp-Note the clipboard contains the string:
+Use case: While launching Tp-Note the clipboard contains the string:
 "`Who Moved My Cheese?\n\nChapter 2`" and '`<path>`' is a directory.

 ``` sh